ignite/cli/docs/guide/blog.md

 }
 ```

-The contents of `post.proto` are fairly standard.
-We define a package name (that is used to identify messages, among other things), specify in which Go package new files should be generated, and finally define `message Post`.
-Now, after we build and start our chain with Starport, the `Post` type will be available.
+The contents of the `post.proto` file are fairly standard.
+The file defines a package name that is used to identify messages, among other things, specifies the Go package where new files are generated, and finally defines `message Post`.

-### Writing Data to the Store
+Now, after you build and start your chain with Starport, the `Post` type is available.

+### Define Keeper Methods

-The next step is to define `AppendPost` keeper method.
-Let's create a new file `x/blog/keeper/post.go` and start thinking about the logic of the function.
+The next step is to define the `AppendPost` keeper method.
+Create the `x/blog/keeper/post.go` file and start thinking about the logic of the function.

-To implement `AppendPost` we first need to understand how does the store works.
-We can think of a store as a key-value database, where keys are lexicographically ordered.
-We can loop through keys and `Get` and `Set` values based on keys.
-To distinguish between different types of data that a module can keep in its store, we use prefixes like `product-` or `post-`.
+To implement `AppendPost` you must first understand how the store works.
+You can think of a store as a key-value database where keys are lexicographically ordered.
+You can loop through keys and use `Get` and `Set` to retrieve and set values based on keys.
+To distinguish between different types of data that a module can keep in its store, you can use prefixes like `product-` or `post-`.

-We want to keep a list of posts in what is essentially a key-value store, which means we need to keep track of the index of the posts we insert ourselves.
-Since we'll be keeping both post values and post count (index) in the store, let's use different prefixes: `Post-value-` and `Post-count-`, respectively.
-Add the following to `x/blog/types/keys.go`:
+To keep a list of posts in what is essentially a key-value store, you need to keep track of the index of the posts you insert.
+Since both post values and post count (index) values are kept in the store, you can use different prefixes: `Post-value-` and `Post-count-`.

+Add these prefixes to the `x/blog/types/keys.go` file:

 ```go
 const (